mmeierer/REndo/README.md

 Instrumental variable estimation is a common treatment when endogeneity is of concern.
 However valid, strong external instruments are difficult to find.
-Consequently, statistical methods to correct for endogeneity without external instruments have been advanced and they are generically called **internal instrumental variable models (IIV)**.
+Consequently, statistical methods to correct for endogeneity without external instruments have been advanced.
+They are called **internal instrumental variable models (IIV)**.

 REndo implements the following instrument-free methods: